You can record full or partial refunds on a member's account. This balances the customer account.

 If payment was made to an invoice, you can create a credit note for that payment from the invoice's page.

 - Click on the Credit Note button.

-- Review the line items and select the ones that are refunded.
+- Review the line items in the window that opens and select the ones that you need to refund.

 - Click Add.

 - Open the member profile page and navigate to the Invoices section.

 - Find the newly generated Credit Note and open it.